gihad/notes/openshift-origin/README.md

 #### Provisioning Storage

 You may have apps with needs to persist data and they require storage which often is a EBS volume in AWS.
-One option is to manually create a persistentVolume and attach it to a an application.
-Another option is to have a defaults so that an application will automatically bind storage to itself.
+One option is to manually create a persistentVolume and attach it to an application.
+Another option is to have a default StorageClass so that an application will automatically bind storage to itself.
 In either case we need to create a StorageClass, here is an example of creating a default StorageClass that will allow dynamic provisioning of EBS volumes.

 create a file called generic-ebs-sc.yaml
 ```